top of page

 within the LGBTQIA2S+ community

-and are interested in connecting with a therapist,
+and are interested in connecting with a therapist, Health Allies Counseling can help.

+We welcome lesbian, gay, bisexual, transgender, questioning, queer, intersex and asexual (LGBTQIA2S+) folks who want support.
 We’re committed to and value diversity for our practitioners, families and communities.

-• The impacts of stigma (prejudice, discrimination and violence)
+• The impacts of stigma (prejudice, discrimination and violence) including in the workplace, within bio/chosen family relationships, and within self.

-actively caused harm due to their bias against LGBTQIA+ persons
+• affirming and/ or actively caused harm due to their bias against LGBTQIA+ persons

 • Differentiating sexual orientation from their gender identity

-• Challenges experienced within LGBTQIA+ relationships
+• Challenging relationship dynamics experienced within LGBTQIA+ couples

 • Incongruent values, norms and beliefs within lesbian, gay and bisexual members of